Daniel Webster Jones (Mormon): Latter-day Saint Movement

 While camped along the Green River in 1850, his pistol went off in his holster, piercing through fourteen inches of his groin and thigh.
 His companions left him, lame, but alive, with a Mormon settlement in Provo.
 There, he studied Mormon doctrine and was baptized by Isaac Morley on January 27, 1851.
 The next year, he married Harriet Emily Colton, daughter of Philander and Polly Colton.

 In the October 1856 General Conference of the Church of Jesus Christ of Latter-day Saints, Church President Brigham Young informed those gathered that a group of Latter-day Saint immigrants were then stranded on the plains of Wyoming.
 These were the Martin and Willie handcart companies, as well as the Hunt and Hodgett wagon companies.
 The next day, about 25 men departed from the Salt Lake Valley to find the immigrants.

 The company found the Willie Handcart Company near South Pass.
 After reaching Devil's Gate, they still hadn't found the other groups, and Jones, Joseph A. Young, and Abe Garr were sent ahead to find the missing parties and help them in to the Devil's Gate area.
 After assisting them to a spot now known as Martin's Cove, it was determined that Jones, Thomas Alexander, and Ben Hampton would remain behind with the goods cached at Fort Seminoe, together with 17 teamsters detailed from the Hunt and Hodgett wagon companies.
 During that winter, they endured terrific privations which Jones later detailed in his autobiography.

 In 1874, Jones was commissioned by Brigham Young to translate selections from The Book of Mormon into Spanish, in preparation for a missionary expedition into Mexico.
-This he did, with the assistance of Henry Brizzee and Mileton Trejo, a recent Spanish convert from the Philippines.
+This he did, with the assistance of Henry Brizzee and Meliton Trejo, a recent Spanish convert from the Philippines.
 Following the translation, the company, including James Z. Stewart, Helaman Pratt (son of Parley P. Pratt and father of Rey L. Pratt), Wiley C. Jones (Jones's son), R. H. Smith, Ammon M. Tenney and Anthony W. Ivins (who would later become an Apostle and First Counselor in the First Presidency, departed for Mexico.
 The mission lasted from 1875 to 1876.

 Upon returning, he was commissioned by Brigham Young to start a settlement in the Salt River Valley of Arizona.
 The settlement party left the Utah Territory from St. George, and arrived at the site in March 1877.
 Jones' invitation to local Native Americans to live with them became a point of controversy, and half of the initial colony left, moving on to found St. David, Arizona.
 Originally called Jonesville, the settlement was later renamed Lehi, and was eventually incorporated into Mesa, Arizona.